 - Ensure to conceptualize and formulate scenarios on an entire product level.

 - Solve design problems ad create a simple and elegant UI.

 - Conduct usability testing on the current product and report results to partner teams.

-- Develop innovative and accessibility in ux design to business and user needs.
+- Develop innovation and accessibility in ux design to business and user needs.

 - Translate feature requirements in interaction and visual designs throughout various platforms.

 - Develop high-fidelity mockups, rapid behavioral prototypes, and final design assets with design specifications.

 - Work closely with the developer team to assist in UI implementation efforts.

 - Establish primary design standards to evolve the organization’s Design Language.

 - Mentored and manage junior team members.

 - Involve and contribute to UI design and prototype of new product features.

 UX consultant job description

 Talking about UX designer job descriptions, UX consultant is another term that surfaces.
 There’s an overlap between UX designers and consultants when it comes to daily responsibilities.
 However, UX consultants operate under a clear set of expectations from the clients.
 The difference lies in priorities and mindset.
 Let me show you by comparing a UX designer job description to a UX consultant job description:

 Organizations hire UX consultants to improve the UX of apps, products, or websites.
 Think of them as doctors.
 Digital products can be quite complex, just like the human body.
 Sometimes, they fall sick, and the doctor has to cure their ailment with medicine or surgery.
 An organization hires a UX consultant because they have noticed problems that they are not able to solve.
 This organization needs an expert to diagnose the problem and create a plan for rehabilitation for recovery.
 Therefore a UX consultant job description entails user research, prototyping, usability testing, audits, holistic evaluation, etc.